demosteveschmidt/techie-ws/EXTRAS.md

       "name": "b1.20210318.172935",
 ```

-The easiest way to see your updated image with the new message is to edit the deployment and change the image name to your latest image including the tag.
+A good practice in Kubernetes is to refer to the image includig a tag or a sha.
+To see your updated image with the new message, edit the deployment and change the image name to your latest image including the tag.
 Kubernetes will spin up a new pod with that image.

 ```